Raiden1411/zabi/README.md

 ### Sponsors

-If you find ZAbi useful or use it for work, please consider supporting development on [GitHub Sponsors]( https://github.com/sponsors/Raiden1411) or sending crypto to [zzabi.eth](https://etherscan.io/name-lookup-search?id=zzabi.eth).
+If you find ZAbi useful or use it for work, please consider supporting development on [GitHub Sponsors]( https://github.com/sponsors/Raiden1411) or sending crypto to [zzabi.eth](https://etherscan.io/name-lookup-search?id=zzabi.eth) or interacting with the [drip](https://www.drips.network/app/projects/github/Raiden1411/zabi?exact) platform where 40% of the revenue gets sent to zabi's dependencies.
 Thank you 🙏

 ### Contributing